github/docs/data/reusables/actions/jobs/section-choosing-the-runner-for-a-job.md

 ### Choosing {% data variables.product.prodname_dotcom %}-hosted runners

-If you use a {% data variables.product.prodname_dotcom %}-hosted runner, each job runs in a fresh instance of a virtual environment specified by `runs-on`.
+If you use a {% data variables.product.prodname_dotcom %}-hosted runner, each job runs in a fresh instance of a runner image specified by `runs-on`.

 Available {% data variables.product.prodname_dotcom %}-hosted runner types are: